kiedtl/finwe/doc/test-harness.md

 # Test harness

-Bur has an inbuilt test harness that can be used to write unit tests.
-With the `-t` flag, Bur will compile all the tests it can find into a single ROM, and then executes each test as a function while ensuring any assertions yield the desired value.
+Finwë has an inbuilt test harness that can be used to write unit tests.
+With the `-t` flag, Finwë will compile all the tests it can find into a single ROM, and then executes each test as a function while ensuring any assertions yield the desired value.